bozeman42/screeps/README.md

 # To do
-* Make reusable resource gathering methods.
-Exclude empty sources
+* Make reusable resource gathering methods
 * Fix repair mode (using closest each tick switches between multiple creeps and nothing gets done)
 * create differentiated body types for different roles
 * automate spawning creeps of variable size